Graphs with large total angular resolution: NP-hardness

-For the other direction, assume that $G$ admits a drawing $D$ with $\operatorname{TAR}(D)=60^{\circ}$.
-In $D$, consider a clause vertex $C_j$ and the path $P= C_j M_1 M_2 V_{i,j}$ which starts horizontally at $C_j$.
-Then the literal vertex $V_{i,j}$ must be on the right side of its variable gadget: If $V_{i,j}$ is a left vertex of a variable gadget, then $P$ must enter $V_{i,j}$ from the left under an angle of at most $\pm 60^{\circ}$ with respect to the horizontal line.
-Hence $M_2$ lies to the left of the lines $\ell_1$ and $\ell_2$.
+For the other direction, assume that this graph $G$ admits a drawing $D$ with ${\TAR(D)=60^{\circ}}$.
+In $D$, consider a clause vertex $C_j$ and the path ${P= C_j M_1 M_2 V_{i,j}}$ which starts horizontally towards the right at $C_j$.
+Then, the literal vertex $V_{i,j}$ must be on the right side of its variable gadget: If $V_{i,j}$ is a left vertex of a variable gadget, then $P$ must enter $V_{i,j}$ from the left under an angle of at most $\pm 60^{\circ}$ with respect to the horizontal line.
+Hence, $M_2$ lies to the left of the lines $\ell_1$ and~$\ell_2$.
 On the other hand, the second vertex $M_1$ of $P$ lies horizontally to the right of $C_j$.
 However, to respect the $60^{\circ}$ restriction at $M_1$, $M_2$ must lie to the right of the lines $\ell_1$ and $\ell_2$, a contradiction.
 Now consider the set of literal vertices that are an endpoint of a path starting horizontally at some clause vertex.
 As these literal vertices are on the right side of their corresponding variable gadgets, the set does not contain any pair $X_{i,j}, \overline{X}_{i,k}$.
-By setting all the corresponding literals to true, we obtain a non-contradicting partial truth assignment of the variables that satisfies the formula since for every clause $c_j$ the literal $v_i$ corresponding to $V_{i,j}$ is true.
+By setting all the corresponding literals to true, we obtain a non-contradicting (possibly partial) truth assignment of the variables which has at least one literal set true for every clause.
+Hence, any completion to a truth assignment of all variables satisfies the formula. \end{proof}